-Our facilities have recently undergone a multi-million pound investment, giving you access to the latest industry equipment including our Clinical Simulation Centre, consisting of two large wards, an operating theatre, a community flat and an ambulance bay.
+Our facilities have recently undergone a multi-million-pound investment, giving you access to the latest industry equipment including our Clinical Simulation Centre, consisting of two large wards, an operating theatre, a community flat and an ambulance bay.
 Here you’ll get to practise real scenarios using lifelike mannequins and actors as patients, fitting cannulas, checking for heart murmurs, monitoring breathing and much more.
-You’ll also take your Objective Structured Clinical Examinations (OSCEs) here, which assess your clinical technique.

 As one of our students, you’ll also get exclusive access to our independent clinical learning room.
 The room is set up each week with the necessary equipment required to practise the techniques you’ll be learning.

 Our nursing courses are 50% theory and 50% practice.
-You’ll spend half of your training in clinical placements, allowing you to practise the skills you’ll learn in the classroom out in the real-world, under the supervision of qualified practitioners.
+You’ll spend half of your training in clinical placements, allowing you to practise the skills you’ll learn in the classroom out in the real world, under the supervision of qualified practitioners.
 Your placements will take place across Surrey, Sussex and Hampshire, exposing you to a wide variety of scenarios and patients.
-You’ll develop an awareness of working in the NHS, and the role of a Nurse, before building up your knowledge, skills and professional abilities.

 Previous students have undertaken their placements in the NHS, with private healthcare organisations, and with charities.
 These have been across several settings, including medical and surgical environments, high dependency wards, older people’s services, and out in the community.

-Our nursing courses are accredited by the Nursing and Midwifery Council (NMC), giving you the academic requirements needed to register to work as a Nurse once you’ve graduated.
-100% of our BSc (Hons) Nursing Studies (Registered Nurse Adult Nursing) graduates go on to full-time employment or further study.* Our alumni can be found working for NHS trusts across the UK, with recent graduates working for Guy's and St Thomas' NHS Foundation Trust, Hampshire Hospitals NHS Foundation Trust, and Surrey and Sussex Healthcare NHS Trust.
+Our nursing courses are accredited by the Nursing and Midwifery Council (NMC), giving you the academic requirements needed to register to work as a nurse once you’ve graduated.
+100% of our nursing studies graduates go on to full-time employment or further study*, and our graduates can be found working for NHS trusts across the UK.